Resistor Power Rating

-Given that we know the resistor power rating and resistance, we can substitute the values into P = I2R.
+Given that we know the resistor power rating and resistance, we can now substitute the values into the power equation of: P = I2R.

 All resistors have a Maximum Dissipated Power Rating, which is the maximum amount of power it can safely dissipate without damage to itself.
 Resistors which exceed their maximum power rating tend to go up in smoke, usually quite quickly, and damage the circuit they are connected to.
 If a resistor is to be used near to its maximum power rating then some form of heatsink or cooling is required.

 Resistor power rating is an important parameter to consider when choosing a resistor for a particular application.
 The job of a resistor is to resist current flow through a circuit and it does this by dissipating the unwanted power as heat.
 Selecting a small wattage value resistor when high power dissipation is expected will cause the resistor to over heat, destroying both the resistor and the circuit.

 Thus far we have considered resistors connected to a steady DC supply, but in the next tutorial about Resistors, we will look at the behaviour of resistors that are connected to a sinusoidal AC supply, and show that the voltage, current and therefore the power consumed by a resistor used in an AC circuit are all in-phase with each other.